 Dry mouth products can wet the palate, wash away bad breath

 Plenty of the causes of oral odor are obvious.
 Eating pungent foods, smoking, drinking alcohol or sleeping with your mouth open - these are all vectors of halitosis that are easily noticed and dealt with.
-But what about the subtler causes of bad breath, like xerostomia?
+But what about the subtler causes of bad breath, like xerostomia (the subjective sensation of dry mouth)?
 Below we'll explain what this is and how to treat it with dry mouth products.

 Don't let its exotic scientific name fool you: Xerostomia is a simple problem with an intuitive solution.